MarcusCemes/MasterMoviesMPP/README.md

 ### Prerequisites

 *MasterMoviesMPP* is cross-platform, however it requires Python, FFmpeg and MySQL.
 This project is designed to run on Linux, but is completely compatible with Windows.
-The following bash commands are compatible with Ubuntu, and Ubuntu Server.
-You may need to adapt to your Linux distribution.
+The following bash commands work on Ubuntu, and Ubuntu Server.
+You may need to adapt them to your Linux distribution.

 In order to compile and run this program, you will need [Python 3](https://www.python.org/) and the bundled PyPi package manager.
 This is already installed on most Linux distributions.